aleemElmozogi/chat_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.
+It's a University project built by my Abdulaleem Elmuzoghi and my colleague Abdallah Alatrish

 A few resources to get you started if this is your first Flutter project: